 Tree canopies cover about 14 % of the campus.
 That’s a lot of trees.
 So we are looking for team of volunteers to help us to complete the survey this summer.
 No experience or specialist knowledge is required.

-These survey sessions are for students and staff of the University of Leeds but we will be organising a community surveying day for members of the public later in the summer – watch this space for details!
+These survey sessions are for students and staff of the University of Leeds but we will be organising community surveying days for members of the public later in the summer – check out our Events page for details!